 There is always a lot to do in Rocky Mountain National Park, so you can stay an entire week and still have plenty to do.

 If you are short on time, in 2 days you can have an overview of the park.
-If you have 3 days, you can see the highlights, such as Bear Lake, Emerald Lake, and drive along the Trail Ridge Road – an impressive 48-miles scenic road that is considered Colorado’s “highway to the sky”.
+If you have 3 days, you can see the highlights, such as Bear Lake, Emerald Lake, and drive along the Trail Ridge Road – an impressive 48-mile scenic road that is considered Colorado’s “highway to the sky”.

 Best time to visit Rocky Mountain National Park